-- 15.6.1 The General Data Protection Regulations impose greater obligations on the Council to protect an individual's information. - 15.6.2 Officers conducting a procurement process should ensure that the GDPR screening questions, available from Welland Procurement, are completed as early as possible in the planning stages of that procurement. - 15.6.3 Should any of the GDPR screening questions be answered positively, further advice must be sought from the Council's Data Protection Officer before any further action is taken. - 15.6.4 Officers shall consider the information governance requirements of the contract if they anticipate any Personal Data is to be processed as part of the contract e.g., data protection, security of information, records management. - 15.6.5 Where Personal Data may be processed as part of the contract, a Privacy Impact Assessment tool shall be completed.
-This will help the Council identify the most effective way to comply with their data protection obligations and meet individuals' expectations of privacy.
+- 15.6.1 The General Data Protection Regulations impose greater obligations on the Council to protect an individual's information. - 15.6.2 Officers conducting a procurement process should ensure that the GDPR screening questions, available from Welland Procurement, are completed as early as possible in the planning stages of that procurement. - 15.6.3 Should any of the GDPR screening questions be answered positively, further advice must be sought from the Council's Data Protection Officer before any further action is taken.

-- 15.6.6 Where requirements are identified by the Privacy Impact Assessment, the Officer shall ensure that any requirements of contractors are considered and built into the specification and assessed where necessary as part of the evaluation. - 15.6.7 Any queries relating to this should be directed to the Council's Data Protection Officer. - 15.7 Freedom of Information - 15.7.1 The Council has specific obligations under the FOI Act 2000, regarding disclosure of information.
+15.7 Freedom of Information

+- 15.7.1 The Council has specific obligations under the FOI Act 2000, regarding disclosure of information.
 Officers have an obligation to record and maintain accurate records relating to Contracts, as well as complying with FOI requests. - 15.7.2 Bidders should be asked to identify any information they supply that is confidential or commercially sensitive, and detail why they consider this the case.
-This justification should be considered when responding to FOI requests. - 15.7.3 Any queries relating to this should be directed to the Council's Data Protection Officer.
+This justification should be considering when responding to FOI requests.

+15.7.3 Any queries relating to this should be directed to the Council's Data Protection Officer.